lewishowles/components/src/components/content/content-card/content-card.md

 - type: `string`
 - default: `h2`

 The heading level to use for the title.
+Choose it based on the heading levels already used around this component; the library can't detect this automatically.

 #### `iconClasses`